Equity Residential (EQR)

 Capital Expenditures

-- Equity Residential's high-quality property portfolio typically requires lower capital expenditures, averaging approximately 7% of its revenues annually, which is less than the 10-15% observed for most of its peer group.
+- Equity Residential's high-quality property portfolio typically requires less spending on capital expenditures, averaging approximately 8% of revenues annually.

 Latest Trefis Analyses